denten-books/plain-text/2-device.md

 isolation.

-Rather, we are witnessing the workings of a metaphor: the transference of properties between two distinct locations, one in the head and one on paper.
-Neither physical nor mental descriptions of these processes alone are sufficient for Wittgenstein to locate cognition.
+Rather, we are witnessing the workings of a metaphor: the transference of properties between two distinct physicalities, one in the head and one on paper.
+Neither physical nor mental descriptions alone are sufficient for Wittgenstein to locate cognition.
 The subject escapes depending on our point of view.
 When the hand writes, it is the brain that thinks.
 But when the hand thinks, it is the brain that writes.
 Meaning thus lies in the transition from hand to head and from mind to paper.
-We might state that thinking takes place "on paper, in our head, in the mind," but crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
+We might say that thinking takes place "on paper, in our head, in the mind," Wittgenstein writes, but crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
 Thought is rather distributed throughout the body and among its extensions.
 We think by the sign, hand, and pen.